-As 2017 draws to a close, expectations that Asia will overtake the US as the largest global consumer market in the next couple of decades, are becoming increasingly credible.
+Expectations are that Asia will overtake the US as the largest global consumer market in the next couple of decades.

-The Asian Development Bank reported in 2017 that growth prospects for Asia are continuing to strengthen following economic expansion of 5.9% in 2017 and anticipated expansion of 5.8% in 2018.
+The Asian Development Bank reported in 2020, that growth prospects for Asia are continuing to strengthen with expected increases of 7.2% for 2021.

 By 2050, it is widely believed that Asia will account for over 50% of the wold’s GDP.